brainworkup/neuro2/migration_guide.md

-# Migration Guide: Simplified DomainProcessorR6
+# Migration Guide: Simplified DomainProcessor

 ## Key Problems with the Original Code